 1. Begin acting classes

 While it is tempting to begin your acting career by moving to bigger cities like Los Angeles and New York City to gain traction, it is important for actors to focus on improving their talent.
-While those cities provide many job opportunities for big actors, it is a competitive job market for actors that are just beginning their career.
-That is why the first step to become an actor is to start taking local acting classes.
+While those cities provide many job opportunities for big actors, it is a competitive job market those that are just beginning their careers.
+That is why the first step is to start taking local acting classes.
 There are several different workshops and camps you can attend that will improve certain aspects of acting that you may struggle with.

-Here are some of the different types of acting classes available to aspiring actors:
+Here are some of the different types of acting classes available to aspiring individuals:

 - Acting Technique Classes – This is the most common acting class that actors take.
 This class provides an actor’s foundation in the acting world by being taught different ways to better their technique and skill.
 Common techniques like Meisner Technique and Method Acting will be taught in these classes.